Club: Coritiba Foot Ball Club | Opening: 1932 | Capacity 37,182 seats

 In the early 20th century, Coritiba played its matches at a leased site at the Parque da Graciosa.
 The club had built a small stadium, but by the late 1920s president Couta Pereira desired to build a proper stadium on land that the club owned.

 A site was found in the Alto da Gloria area and through various means loans were obtained to build a stadium.
-Estádio Couto Pereira, then still named Belfort Duarte, opened on the 20th of November 1932 with a match between Coritiba and América.
+Estádio Couto Pereira, then still named Belfort Duarte, opened on 20 November 1932 with a match between Coritiba and América.

 The idea however came to life again when in 1956 ex-player and businessman Aryon Cornelsen became president of the club.
 He arrived with great ambition, and the new stadium was destined to become the third largest of Brazil after Maracaña and Morumbi.